An easy hike to a hidden historic site.

 - Please park as far off Goose Pond Road as possible, and do not block the gate.

-- Today’s hike, shown on the map above, is an out-and-back trip to the site of a 19th century sawmill.
+- Today’s hike, shown on the map above, is an out-and-back trip to an historic site in the woods.

 What You Should Know